Tail docking of dairy cattle will be banned in California under a new law taking effect Jan. 1, 2010.

 The AVMA has opposed the routine tail docking of cattle since 2004.
 The American Association of Bovine Practitioners states it isn't aware of sufficient scientific evidence to support the procedure.

-To learn more about the AVMA's animal welfare policies, go to www.avma.org and click on "Policy" in the Reference section.
+To learn more about the AVMA's animal welfare policies, click here.